AntonKrug/miv-rv32imaf-raytracer-uart-cpp/README.md

 # Simple ASCII Raytracer

-This SoftConsole C++ example project demonstrates how to use floating point arithmetic on a Mi-V Soft processor running at **50MHz**.
+This SoftConsole C++ example project demonstrates how to use floating point arithmetic on a Mi-V Soft processor running at **40MHz**.
+There are 2 variants of launch configurations, **hardfloat** which will use the F extensions on RISC-V and **softfloat** which will use software implementation of single floating point number.

 ![screenshot](images/screenshot01.png)

 # Mi-V Soft processor
 This example uses a Mi-V Soft processor MiV_RV32IMAF_L1_AHB.
 The design is built for debugging MiV_RV32IMAF_L1_AHB through the SmartFusion2 FPGA programming JTAG port using a FlashPro5.

-All the platform/design specific definitions such as peripheral base addresses, system clock frequency (preconfigured for 50MHz) etc. are included in hw_platform.h.
+All the platform/design specific definitions such as peripheral base addresses, system clock frequency (preconfigured for 40MHz) etc. are included in hw_platform.h.
 The hw_platform.h is located at the **src** folder of this project.

 The MiV_RV32IMAF_L1_AHB firmware projects need the riscv_hal and the hal firmware (RISC-V HAL).